Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

-It can also be noted that the de~Broglie-Bohm theory makes use of only half of the Hamilton-Jacobi formalism while disregarding the other half.
-In accordance with the formalism, it postulates that the momentum components of a particle are given by $p_{n}^{} =~\partial S/\partial q_{n}^{}$ where the function $S$ is adopted as a generalization of Hamilton's principal function.
+The de~Broglie--Bohm theory makes use of only half of the Hamilton--Jacobi formalism while disregarding the other half.
+It postulates that the momentum components of a particle are given by $p_{n}^{} = \partial S/\partial q_{n}^{}$ where the function $S$ is adopted as a generalization of Hamilton's principal function.
 It also postulates, however, that the velocity components of the particle are given by the Newtonian expression $\textsl{v}_{n}^{} = p_{n}^{}/m$ where $m$ is the particle's mass.
 The purpose of this second postulate is to preserve the standard probability interpretation of equation~\eqref{continuity eqn} for an ensemble of particles~\cite{dB-52-4}.
-Taken together, these two postulates produce motions that are in conflict with the Hamilton-Jacobi motion equations, $\partial S/\partial \alpha_{n}^{} = \beta_{n}^{}$, where $\alpha_{n}^{}$ and $\beta_{n}^{}$ are the usual Hamilton-Jacobi constants.
-The de~Broglie-Bohm theory ignores this set of motion equations.
+Taken together, these two postulates produce motions that are in conflict with the Hamilton--Jacobi motion equations, $\partial S/\partial \alpha_{n}^{} = \beta_{n}^{}$, where $\alpha_{n}^{}$ and $\beta_{n}^{}$ are the usual Hamilton--Jacobi constants.
+The de~Broglie--Bohm theory ignores this set of motion equations.

-The theory of discrete extension, on the other hand, employs the entire Hamilton-Jacobi formalism, including the motion equations.
+The theory of discrete extension, on the other hand, employs the entire Hamilton--Jacobi formalism, including the motion equations.
 In doing so, it leads to a new relation between momentum and velocity and a new expression for the probability density of position.
-Furthermore, the concept of a discretely extended object arises naturally from this mathematical structure due to the oscillatory nature of the world-lines produced by these motion equations.
+Furthermore, the concept of a DEO arises naturally from this mathematical structure due to the oscillatory nature of the world-lines produced by these motion equations.